 For example, if John has 10% of the tokens, he is selected as the next proposer with probability 0.10.

-The good point is that PoS is both natural and energy-efficient and overall less costly consensus mechanism, although it has been widely criticized for its ‘rich get richer’ formula.
+The good point is that PoS is both a natural and energy-efficient and overall less costly consensus mechanism, although it has been widely criticized for its ‘rich get richer’ formula.

 And most important, it allows participants to earn rewards on their cryptocurrencies stake.